 A downloadable game for Windows

-Death Strike is an old school horizontal shoot em up, made to look like a potential arcade release in the late eighties.
+Death Strike is an old school horizontal shoot em up with four levels packed with action, made to look like a potential arcade release in the late eighties.

 Download, unzip and play.